kennaisom/mk9/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.4.13 - 18 August 2016 =
+* Fixed: layout directory imports in WordPress 4.6

+= 2.4.12 - 17 August 2016 =
+* Fixed layout directory requests for WordPress 4.6

+= 2.4.11 - 15 August 2016 =
+* Added esc_url to all add_query_arg calls.
+* Improved measurement style field to handle multiple values.
+* Hide empty columns after mobile collapse.

+= 2.4.10 - 4 July 2016 =
+* Made Live Editor quick link optional from Page Builder settings page.
+* Added option to specify parallax motion.
+* Fixed settings help link.
+* Renamed Prebuilt to Layouts
+* Reverted sidebars emulator change.
+* Skip empty attributes in CSS generator class.

+= 2.4.9 - May 26 2016 =
+* Improved parallax library to upscale images to ensure enough of a parallax.
+* Allow negative values in measurement fields.

+= 2.4.8 - May 13 2016 =
+* Reverted Wordfence fix from 2.4.7 - it raised other issues.

+= 2.4.7 - May 13 2016 =
+* Replaced parallax with custom implementation.
+* Added more filters and actions.
+* Allow other plugins to enable/disable certain builder functionality.
+* Added unique IDs (UUID) to all widgets.
+* Added fallback previewer for Live Editor.
+* Prevent double filtering of $panels_data.
+* Developer support for read-only widgets.
+* Fixed issue that resulted in Wordfence blocking some Page Builder requests.
+* Small interface improvements.

+= 2.4.6 - April 13 2016 =
+* Fixed Javascript errors with layout builder widget.

+= 2.4.5 - April 13 2016 =
+* Only trigger contextual menu for topmost dialog.
+* Improved design of Live Editor preview.
+* Added Live Editor link in the admin menu bar.

+= 2.4.4 - April 6 2016 =
+* Fixed ordering of new rows, widgets and cells in builder interface.
+* Fixed Layout Builder widget sanitization error.
+Was causing fatal error on older versions of PHP.

+= 2.4.3 - April 6 2016 =
+* Fixed measurement style fields.
+* Properly process raw widgets in Live Editor.
+* Remove empty widgets from raw widget processing.

+= 2.4.2 - April 4 2016 =
+* Improved error handling and reporting.
+* Don't add widget class for TwentySixteen theme.

+= 2.4.1 - April 2 2016 =
+* Fixed: Copying content from standard editor to Page Builder
+* Fixed: Plugin conflict with Jetpack Widget Visibility and other plugins.

+= 2.4 - April 1 2016 =
+* Created new Live Editor.
+* Changes to Page Builder admin HTML structure for Live Editor.
+* New layout for prebuilt dialog.
+* Now possible to append, prepend and replace layouts in prebuilt dialog.
+* Fixed contextual menu in Layout Builder widget.
+* Added row/widget actions to contextual menu.
+* Clarified functionality of "Switch to Editor" button by renaming to "Revert to Editor".
+* refreshPanelsData function is called more consistently.
+* Various background performance enhancements.
+* Full JS code refactoring.
+* Fixed cell bottom margins with reverse collapse order.
+* Improved window scroll locking for dialogs.
+* Added `in_widget_form` action when rendering widget forms
+* Custom home page now saves revisions.

+= 2.3.2 - March 11 2016 =
+* Fixed compatibility with WordPress 4.5

+= 2.3.1 - February 10 2016 =
+* Fixed fatal error on RTL sites.
+* Made setting to enable tablet layout.
+Disabled by default.

+= 2.3 - February 10 2016 =
+* Delete preview panels data if there are no widgets.
+* Added a collapse order field.
+* Added custom row ID field.
+* Fixed copy content setting.
+* Added tablet responsive level.
+* Fixed admin templates.
+* Fix to ensure live editor works with HTTPs admin requests.
+* Fix for Yoast SEO compatibility.
+* Removed use of filter_input for HHVM issues.
+* Added panelsStretchRows event after frontend row stretch event.
+* Minor performance enhancements.
+* Merged all separate JS files into a single Browserify compiled file.
+* Added version numbers to some JS files to ensure cache busting.

 = 2.2.2 - December 09 2015 =
 * Fix tab name for WordPress 4.4.
 Was displaying undefined.